openvstorage/ovs-documentation/Installation/openstack.md

 The initialization script will ask a couple of questions:

--   Enter the root credentials for the KVM Node.
+-   Enter the root credentials for the Compute Node.
 -   It will search for existing Open vStorage Clusters in the network.
     Select the Cluster created earlier.
 -   Select the Public IP address of the KVM Node.